 22. Federal (590000–599999)

 Represents revenue from all federal sources, including grants, contracts, entitlements, reimbursements, and other federal aid except for federal indirect cost recoveries.
 Only federal revenues received directly from a federal agency or sub-granted from another state agency should be recorded in this class.

+Restricted federal capital grants/contracts (599901-599999) – This category must be used if an agency receives federal revenues that are restricted for capital outlay purposes.
+The use of revenue for capital outlay does not constitute a restriction.